SAINT | SSD Peace ∵ Security ∵ Development

 Our focus relates to people – the Human Dimension – and their interrelationship to Peace, Security, and Development.
 To do so, we make active use of Human Security coordination, Human Domain analysis, and Human Relations strategies.

-• Human Security is the what we seek to achieve, the “freedom from want, fear, and indignity“, (as reflected in the UN SDGs).
+• Human Security is the what we seek to achieve, the “freedom from want, fear, and indignity“, through the sustainable development of all fields of security (as reflected in the UN SDGs).

-• The Human Domain is the where the means of viewing and understanding a target population as an operational domain, through the utilisation of Human Geography, Sociocultural Anthropology, and Geopolitical research tools.
+• The Human Domain is the how the means of understanding a given target population through the utilisation of Human Geography, Sociocultural Anthropology, and Geopolitical research tools.

-• Human Relations is the how – the strategy of interaction, engagement and effective communication with the target population or organisation.
+• Human Relations is the who – the strategy of interaction, engagement and effective communication with the target population or organisation.

 Collectively these themes contribute towards the holistic interplay between meaningful peace, security and development – our approach to the Security-Development Nexus.